Aayiram Roobai: Soundtrack

-Music was by K. V. Mahadevan and lyrics were written by Kannadasan, A. Maruthakasi and Vaali.
+Music was by K. V. Mahadevan.

 Release and reception

 Aayiram Roobai was released on 3 December 1964, delayed from a 3 November (Diwali) release.
 On 12 December 1964, The Indian Express stated, "A crude and twisted adaptation of the Million Pound Note, Aayiram Roopai contains precious little that is commendable.
 The Aayiram Roopai note in the film is counterfeit, so also the entertainment it doles out".
 S. V. Kannan, writing for Kalki, said Savitri carried the film on her shoulders.